ct-js/docs.ctjs.rocks/docs/ct-concepts.md

 # Basic concepts

 **Ct.js** is a modular library written in JavaScript, coupled with a visual editor.
 The editor is also referred to as **ct.IDE**.
 Games in ct.js are written in JavaScript as well: it is the programming language of the web, is flexible, easy to learn, and infinitely deep.
+You can also use CoffeeScript to write your game's code, and it will be compiled in JavaScript automatically.

 Any ct.js game consists of **textures**, **copies**, **templates**, and **rooms**.